ammonharps-git/startup/README.md

 - Save URLs given by a variety of speakers that are pulled from the internet.
 - Create playlists of talk URLs and mark talks as Favorites.
-- Log in and view your saved talks and playlists.
+- Securely log in and view your saved talks and playlists.
-- Save playlists of your favorite talks.
+- Persistently save playlists and favorited talks.
 - Share playlists with other users.

 # Description of Technology